arl/statsviz/README.md

 Statsviz serves 2 HTTP endpoints:

- - The first one (`/debug/statsviz`) serves a web page with statsviz user interface, showing initially empty plots.
+ - The first one (`/debug/statsviz`) serves a web page with Statsviz user interface, showing initially empty plots.

- - The second HTTP handler (`/debug/statsviz/ws`) listens for a WebSocket connection that will be initiated by statsviz web page as soon as it's loaded in your browser.
+ - The second HTTP handler (`/debug/statsviz/ws`) listens for a WebSocket connection that will be initiated by Statsviz web page as soon as it's loaded in your browser.

 That's it, now your application sends all [runtime/metrics](https://pkg.go.dev/runtime/metrics)